DaniloSSousa/trybe_testes_backend/README.md

 11: Find out how many customers bought less than three times between January 2020 and March 2020.

-12: Find out which three UFUs bought the most in 2020.
+12: Find out which three UFs bought the most in 2020.
 Return the documents in the following format:
 ```
 {
   "totalVendas": 10,